Montevani/ArknightsProbalityCalculator/README.md

 </p>

 ### But there's a problem...!
 As we already know the pity rate resets immediately after the player manages to roll a 6* operator and unfortunately that last equation doesn't take that into consideration.
-Imagine two players are going to roll exactly 80 times on a standard banner with a single rate-up 6*.
-If the first player manages to get a 6* on their 40th roll and the second player takes 80 rolls to get a 6* their chances of getting their target operator are going to be:

 ### Graphs!